Tamil Political Activism: Sri Lanka’s Way Out of the Crisis?

 Avoiding Authoritarianism

-Less than two months ago at the UN General Assembly, President Sirisena called upon the international community to look at the country from fresh perspective, as one that enjoys “sustainable peace” and seeks “national harmony and reconciliation.”
+Less than two months ago at the UN General Assembly, President Sirisena called upon the international community to look at the country from a fresh perspective, as one that enjoys “sustainable peace” and seeks “national harmony and reconciliation.”
 Yet, the government itself has done little in terms of conflict resolution.

 Instead, the most meaningful steps towards reconciliation and conflict resolution have been taken outside of formal politics by Tamil activists and by Tamil moderate parliamentarians.